 - You must request access to MDCS by submitting this form.
 PSC has 32 MATLAB licenses, but special permission is required to use them.

 - You must set your PSC password.
 Even if you access PSC resources through the XSEDE User Portal, MDCS requires your PSC password to be set.

 Instructions for running MDCS on PSC’s Blacklight

 After you have successfully installed PCT on your local machine, you must define the correct environment to run on Blacklight.
 The exact steps to do that depend on the version of MATLAB that you have installed.
-PSC only supports the 2012 versions of MATLAB, although the executables for the 2011 versions are installed on blacklight.
+PSC only supports the 2013a version of MATLAB.